 Volunteer opportunities at Shepherd Wellness Community

 - Friday Wellness Dinners at our Center in Bloomfield.
-Volunteers arrive at 6:00 p.m. and help prepare and serve dinner then clean up afterwards.
-Volunteers are usually done by 8 p.m.
+Volunteers arrive at various times (Click the Volunteer Online button on this page for more information) and help prepare and serve dinner then clean up afterwards.

-- OUTrageous Bingo fundraisers (August through May) held at Rodef Shalom 4905 Fifth Ave.
+- OUTrageous Bingo fundraisers held at Rodef Shalom 4905 Fifth Ave.
+Please visit our OUTrageous bingo volunteer page for more information outrageousbingopgh.ivolunteer.com.

 - SWC committees or Board of Directors